Fast Food and Take-Away

 - When ordering takeaway foods which are high in saturated fat and salt such as chips, fried chicken, fatty meats and cheese, choose smaller portions and request a side of salad or vegetables.

-- Check what type of oil your food is cooked in and opt for healthier oils such as canola, sunflower or soybean oil.
+- Check what type of oil your food is cooked in and opt for healthier oils such as olive, canola, sunflower or soybean oil.

 - Instead of choosing a meal deal with chips and a soft drink, choose healthy accompaniments such as a side salad, corn cob, bread roll, fruit, yoghurt and opt for plain water.